Quick Tip: Ziplock bag map cover

 As my colorful mother would say, I started to know my ass from my elbow.

-One lesson I learned along the way is to get a good set of maps.
+One lesson I learned early on?
+Get a good set of maps.

 People of a certain outdoor experience and vintage may remember the older-style Appalachian Mountain Club White Mountain Guide.

-These maps were good enough for my initial forays into backpacking.
+These maps worked well enough for my initial forays into backpacking.

 But they had the information I needed.

-And though I did not quite know my ass from my elbow with backpacking, I knew enough to photocopy the sections of the maps I needed and to use those photocopied sections for hiking instead.
+And though I did not quite know my ass from my elbow when it came to backpacking, I knew enough to photocopy the sections of the maps I needed and use those copies while hiking.

-I could mark these map sections up, highlight my route and fold the maps.
+I could mark up these map sections, highlight my route, and fold them as needed.

-They were still not waterproof or even resistant however.
+They still weren’t waterproof, or even water-resistant, however.

 The solution?
-An ever handy gallon sized Ziplock bag made a wonderful map case.
+An ever-handy gallon-sized Ziploc bag made a wonderful map case.

 And still does today.